-Wostawea is New Brunswick’s largest cross-country ski club, with 668 members in 2016.
+Wostawea is New Brunswick’s largest cross-country ski club, with OVER 800 members!

 Maintain and groom 25 km of trails at the UNB Woodlot and Kingswood